boutros/matsu/README.md

       }
 ```

-See the tests for more examples on query syntax.
+### More examples

-+ SPARQL 1.1 spec translation in [/doc/sparql_spec.md](https://github.com/boutros/matsu/blob/master/doc/sparql_spec.md)
++ See [/doc/example.clj](https://github.com/boutros/matsu/blob/master/doc/example.clj) for an example REPL session using matsu to query the DBpedia SPARQL endpoint.

-+ See doc/example.clj for a omplete working example querying the remote dbedia SPARQL endpoint
++ An attempt to translate all the example queries from the WC3 SPARQL 1.1. specification: [/doc/sparql_spec.md](https://github.com/boutros/matsu/blob/master/doc/sparql_spec.md)

 ## Limitations
 * Single colon keyword prefix is not possible, use the equivalent `BASE`-form instead